petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

         esVersion: 7.17.8
     ```

-## Create Configuration for OpsServer
+## Create configuration for Opserver

 1. Create a new folder named **opserver** in the **deploy** folder.
 2. Create a new folder named **config** in the **opserver** folder and add the following JSON file `opserverSettings`.